St. Simons Island in Glynn County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, as the crow flies.
-Demere Road (approx. half a mile away); Battle of Bloody Marsh (approx. 0.8 miles away); A Clash Of Cultures (approx. 0.9 miles away); Fort St Simons (approx. 1.1 miles away); Delegal's Fort (approx. 1.1 miles away); Old Spanish Garden (approx. 1.3 miles away); Slave Cabin (approx. 1.3 miles away); St. Simons Park (approx. 1.4 miles away).
-Touch for a list and map of all markers in St Simons Island.
+Demere Road (approx. half a mile away); Battle of Bloody Marsh (approx. 0.8 miles away); A Clash Of Cultures (approx. 0.9 miles away); Fort Saint Simons (approx. 1.1 miles away); Delegal's Fort (approx. 1.1 miles away); Old Spanish Garden (approx. 1.3 miles away); Slave Cabin (approx. 1.3 miles away); St. Simons Park (approx. 1.4 miles away).
+Touch for a list and map of all markers in St. Simons Island.

 Regarding S.S.
 Oklahoma and Esso Baton Rouge .
 German U-boat commander: Oklahoma was "a sitting duck" (by Bill Hendrick; The Atlanta-Journal Constitution, February 14, 1999)

 Related marker.
 Click here for another marker that is related to this marker.
 Glynn County War Memorial

 1. Esso Baton Rouge.
 Uboat. net (Submitted on November 3, 2008, by Mike Stroud of Bluffton, South Carolina.)

 2. Oklahoma, excerpt from Uboat.net,.
 The torpedo struck the engine room and she quickly settled by the stern in 40 feet of water and the stern rested on the bottom after 45 minutes with the bow still visible over the water.
 Most of the eight officers and 29 men abandoned ship in three lifeboats, but the master and three men reboarded the vessel when they heard screams.
 They